 For the Japanese Imperial Forces there would be no ‘degree of humanity’ for their ‘asian neighbours’ nor their European enemies.
 No recognition of the Geneva Convention for the treatment of prisoners of war.

 Having surviving 3 1/2 years of incarceration and returning home many former soldiers discovered to their total dismay ‘their hell’ never ended.
-They had endured physical injuries, long-term illnesses resulting from years of starvation, unbelieveable and appalling work and living conditions, regular and irrationional inhumane punishment, beatings and humiliation.
-Unable to respond as nearby his mate was beaten mercilessly by not one sadistic guard, but 4 or 6 guards and finally left to die.
+They had endured physical injuries, long-term illnesses resulting from years of starvation, unbelievable and appalling work and living conditions, regular and irrational inhumane punishment, beatings and humiliation.
+These POWs were unable to respond as nearby his mate was beaten mercilessly by not one sadistic guard, but as many as 4 or 6 guards, and often died soon after from the injuries received.

 How does one recover?

-The men enlisted having survived the 1930’s depression.
-Work was hard to find, no regular income, work places often unsafe resulting in injuries and sometimes death and more often than not there was no money for family sickness sometimes sufficient food on the table.
-Desperate men had walked off farms.
+The men of WW2 enlisted having survived the depression of the 1930’s.
+Work was hard to find, no regular income, work places often unsafe resulting in injuries and sometimes death.
+There was no money for family sickness and doctors.
+More often than not, times were so tough there was no money for sufficient food on the table.
+Sons and daughters had to leave school early to gain employment.
+Desperate men and families walked off farms.

-Young Western Australian men, whether married or single enlisted because they saw it as a means to a regular income.
-Others, particularly the younger men, saw it as an opportunity to travel, adventure and see the world!
+Young Western Australian men, whether married or single enlisted because they saw it as a means to regular income.
+Others, particularly the younger men, saw it as an opportunity to travel, for adventure and to see the world!

 Lastly were those who enlisted because of their strong sense of patriotism.
-We have to remember this generation had grown up on the back of WWI – there were War Memorials listing endless numbers of dead, regular services in every country town and every suburb in the cities.
+We have to remember this generation had grown up on the back of WWI – there were War Memorials listing endless numbers of dead, regular services in every country town, the suburbs and large cities.
 Stories and legends evolved of Aussie bravery, skilled horsemen, resilience and single-mindedness on the battlefields of Europe, Gallipoli and middle east.
 The poetry and writings of soldiers left lasting memories across Australia, passing from one generation to the the next.

 And what of men such as Bean and other historians?
 So began the legend of the Anzac soldier, the stories, the memories, legends and myths.
 It is a an important part of our heritage of which we are proud.

-For those enlisting did they forget the veterans without limbs and there were plenty, forgot about the uncle who ‘hadn’t been right’ since returning from the Front.
-Forgot about the ‘Men’s Homes’ filled with not only mentally ill but the limbless and the damaged who were unable to work – never knowing nor returning to their former lives.
-We also now know men who did not enlist may have received a white feather?
+We can ourselves ‘did these enlisting men forget the veterans without limbs and there were plenty, forgot about the uncle who ‘hadn’t been right’ since returning from the Front.
+Did they forget about the ‘Men’s Homes’ filled with not only mentally ill but the limbless and the damaged who were unable to work – never knowing nor returning to their former lives.
+We also now know men who did not enlist may have received a white feather?’

-As POWs there was little opportunity for writing poetry or bravery.
+As POWs of Japan there was little opportunity for writing poetry or bravery.
 It was about survival and death and so often luck.

 Below are some tragic stories found in 2/4th Machine Gun Battalion returned soldiers.
 This does not include the men who returned to find their wives ‘gone’, family tragedies and deaths they were unaware of, those who had children no longer recognised their fathers, their siblings grown up, parents aged and girlfriends married.
 The world had changed without them.